Evoke-hack/Evoke-app/README.md

    git clone https://github.com/Evoke-hack

 2.Install dependencies:
-   cd evoke
+   cd evoke-mobile
    npm install

-3.Set up Sanity Studio:
-   cd sanity-studio
-   sanity init

-### Configuration

-1.Update configuration files:
-   Update `sanity.json` with your Sanity project details.

 ## Usage

-   1.Run the Sanity Studio:
-      cd sanity-studio
-      sanity start
+   1. Run the application on an emulator or connected device:
+      ```bash
+      npx react-native run-android   # For Android
+      npx react-native run-ios       # For iOS

+  2. Explore the mobile app and use it to VIEW images and posts to the Evoke platform.

 ## Contribute

-We welcome contributions from the community to make Evoke even better!
-Whether you want to report a bug, suggest a new feature, or contribute code, your help is appreciated.
+We welcome contributions to improve the Evoke Mobile App!
+If you encounter bugs, have feature requests, or want to contribute code, follow the guidelines outlined in CONTRIBUTING.md.

 ### Bug Reports